jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Note to the reader

 I used many images and videos throughout this book.
 They help explain information faster, so why not.
 Keep in mind some videos have sound which you may have to turn-on to hear.
-I especially used media to showcase how life changing the internet is.
-Today, millions of regular people are communicating ideas, opinions, and information with no middle-men.
-Not since the printing-press has society changed to quickly.
+I especially used media to showcase how life-changing the internet is.
+Today, millions of regular people are communicating ideas, opinions, and information with no middle-men to control their messages.
+Not since the printing-press has information changed changed so quickly.
 While I very much want to help creators and their audiences realize how historic their work is, of course all credit for the media goes to them.

 Also, I use Star Wars, Star Trek, Harry Potter, and other popular stories.
 If you're not a fan, don't worry too much.
 If we were in Ancient Greece I'd use Greek Mythology.
 If we were in Victorian Britain I'd use Shakespeare.
 Using familiar stories is a more natural way to explain philosophy, politics, and to relate to one another.
 Of course, all due credit goes to the media's owners.